 “Yes… Lukas and I spoke about it before he left, and I’ve thought of it constantly since.”
 Analiese paused to take a deep breath.
 “I don’t think you can continue hiding here much longer,” she said, her voice shaking a little.

-Nick was surprised at the way his heart sunk.
+Nick was surprised at the way his heart sank.
 It wasn’t that he wanted to stay; it was that staying had been the easy choice.
 Nonetheless, he forced himself to nod.
 “I understand.”

 “Concealing you would be the same as lying, and if you were discovered here, my parents would know I had dishonored them with my dishonesty.
 And eventually, you would be discovered; I don’t know how I could continue bringing you meals without being noticed.”